apollographql/federation/README.md

 [Github](https://github.com/tailhook/graphql-parser) |
 [Crate](https://crates.io/crates/graphql-parser)

+A parser, formatter and AST for graphql query language for rust.

+Current this library supports full graphql syntax, and the following
+extensions:

+1. Subscriptions
+2. Block (triple quoted) strings

-A parser for graphql query language and schema definition language (also often called IDL).
+Schema definition language (also often called IDL) is on the to do list.

-It can:

-1. Parse queries and serialize queries back
-2. Parse custom directives
-3. Parse schema definiion language and serialize back

 License
 =======